 There are two main types of SPs: the naked short and the covered short position.

-- Naked short position: A SP is said to be a naked short position when investors take a short position without actually having possession of the stocks.
+- Naked short position: A SP is said to be a naked short position when investors take a short position without possessing the stocks.
 However, such short posts are prohibited in some countries, the USA being one such country.

 - Covered short position: Contrary to the naked short position, a naked short position is the one in which the investor is taking such a position possesses them.
 In such cases, the stocks are first borrowed from a stock lending agency and then sold to another party.
 The investor needs to pay interest on the stock units borrowed as long as the borrowing continues.

 Taking a short position is a kind of investment strategy that only experienced stock market players should take.
-One needs to have the good market knowledge to risk taking SP, or the losses can be severe.
-Investors who anticipate profits by speculating on a decline in stock prices use the SP strategy.
+One needs good market knowledge to risk taking SP, or the losses can be severe.
+Investors anticipating profits by speculating on declining stock prices use the SP strategy.

 This is a guide to Short Position.
-Here we also discuss the definition and how short positions work, along with needs and examples.
+Here we also discuss the definition, how short positions work, needs, and examples.
 You may also have a look at the following articles to learn more –